probonopd/Launchpad95/web/index.md

 By defaut, there are 8 rows per track in Ableton Live.
 But the 8th row on the Launchpad contains the Stop button.
 So it may be necessary to scroll down using the ![](https://placehold.co/64x64/black/green?text=V) button to get to the 8th row of clips.

+The pads have the following meaning:

 * __Red pads:__ Clips that do not exist yet
 * __Green pulsating pads:__ Currently running clips
+* __Red pulsating pads:__ Currently runing clips armed for recording
 * __Green blinking pads:__ Clips that will start playing at the next possible occasion
 * __White pads:__ Existing clips available to be played
 * __Red pads:__ Indicate the track (column) that is armed for recording
 * __Cold white pads in the last row:__ Stop clips in that track

+The scene buttons allow you to launch scenes:

 * Right-hand side ![](https://placehold.co/64x64/black/white?text=>) buttons: Launch scenes (row of clips)

 ### Pro Session Mode